BlinkDL/RWKV-LM/README.md

 ......

 so they will share most of the embedding.
 And we can rapidly compute the output probability of all variations of "abc".

+Note: the above method is assuming that p(" xyz") / p("xyz") is the same for any "xyz", which can be wrong.
+A better method is to define emb_space emb_capitalize_first emb_capitalize_all to be a function of emb.

 I plan to test this in a new version of RWKV.